withinJoel/Elsa/Documentation/Syntax.md

 * `theme:random` - To get a random background color.

 # Special Functions
+* `zodiacsign:` - To get the zodiac sign based on the date of birth. example: `zodiacsign:2002-05-11` pattern: YYY-MM-DD
+* `numerology:` - To get the numerology details for 2 people. example: `numerology:Joel:2002-05-11:Sophia:2003-05-27` pattern: YYYY-MM-DD
+* `lovecalculator:` - To get a love score based on two names. example: `lovecalculator:Joel,Anna`
+* `guess:` - To guess the word. example: `guess:tac`.
 * `fortunecookie` - To know the future.
 * `easteregg` - Easter egg.
 * `shortstory` - To get a short story.